Introduction

 V. Indicate TRUE OR FALSE for the following :

-line just above the level of the water meniscus. [ T / F ]
+1. In water line corrosion, maximum amount of corrosion takes place along theline just above the level of the water meniscus. [ T / F ]

 2. To offer sacrificial protection the protective metal must be readily oxidised than